 According to documents from the Registrar of Companies, Msaka registered his company on May 21, 2009 under certificate number 116583 and put his occupation as civil servant and lawyer with Kanengo as a principle place of business (physical address).

 The fertiliser subsidy contracts contain some Asian businessmen who have political connections with both the DPP and PP.

-One such Asian businessman is Zuneth Sattar who owns two companies that have all been given contracts to supply fertiliser.
+One such Asian businessman owns two companies that have all been given contracts to supply fertiliser.

-Sattar owns Krish Trading which has been given a contract to supply 8,755 metric tonnes of different types of fertiliser and he, together with his two brothers also owns another company Xelite Stripes which will supply 5,500 tonnes of different types of fertiliser.
+Krish Trading has been given a contract to supply 8,755 metric tonnes of different types of fertiliser together with Xelite Stripes which will supply 5,500 tonnes of different types of fertiliser.

 Krish Trading was given a contract worth K48 million to supply the Malawi Police Services with teargas canisters, button sticks, glass armour shields, teasers and other protective materials in preparation for the aborted demonstrations by the civil society groups late last year.

 One of the people who was financing the DPP and has also been given a contract to supply fertiliser is Abraham Simama who will supply 8,000 tonnes of fertiliser and has also been given a contract to transport the commodity in all the three regions of the country.Follow and Subscribe Nyasa TV :